tomaszkiewicz/obsidian-database-plugin/README.md

 - supports multiple types of data, including rating with stars and progress bars
 - supports sorting by multiple columns (including dynamic sorting by clicking on column header)
 - supports creating links between documents (the real ones, shown on graph)
+- you can create templates with a subset of fields and include them in multiple files

 ## Example